dgroomes/jackson-playground/README.md

 ## Description

 This project uses Java 14 and the new `Records` language feature <https://openjdk.java.net/jeps/359>.
-Gradle itself cannot run on Java 14.
-It cannot use Java 14 for execution tasks like `test`.
-Fortunately, Gradle does support compiling Java 14 code because it can fork a process using a different JDK to execute the compile task.
+Jackson is often a core component of a Java application for serializing/deserializing to and from JSON.
+Does it work with Java Records?
+(Answer: yes!).

 ## Instructions

-1. Set the environment variable `JAVA_14_HOME` to the path of a JDK 14 installation on your computer
-1. Run the tests with `./test.sh` (this will also build the project if not built already)
-    * This uses the Standalone JUnit Console Launcher <https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher>
-      and Java 14
+1. Use Java 14
+1. Build and test with `./gradlew build`
+1. (Optional) If the tests had previously run and passed and no source code has changed then Gradle might choose to skip your tests when you would otherwise prefer to actually have your tests execute.
+Force Gradle to run the tests by executing `./gradlew cleanTest` and then running your tests with `./gradlew build` or `./gradlew test`.
                         `
 ## WishList